Where can I charge my electric car for free? - We Power Your Car

 Where can I charge my electric car for free?

-Which locations have free electric vehicle charging stations?
+Which locations have free electric car chargers in the UK?

 • Car dealerships

-• Attractions such as cafes, restaurants, pubs, museums and many more
+• Attractions, such as cafes, restaurants, pubs, museums, theme parks

 Which types of electric car chargers are free to use?

-Fast chargers charge at rates of 7kW to 22kW AC and are usually found in supermarkets, car parks and other local attractions.
+Fast chargers charge at 7kW to 22kW AC rates and are usually found in supermarkets, car parks and other local attractions.
 Examples of fast EV chargers you may come across are BP Pulse and Pod Point chargers.

-Rapid charge points charge at a power of 50kW to 99kW and are usually found at motorway service stations and hotels.
-However, it is harder to find free rapid chargers.
+Rapid charge points charge at 50kW to 99kW and are usually found at motorway service stations.
+However, free rapid electric car chargers and free ultra-rapid EV chargers are harder to find due to their locations and the higher cost to charge.

 Are there access restrictions to charge your electric car for free?

-Time limits: Some free charging points may have time limits in place, meaning you can only use the charger for a certain amount of time.
-This ensures that the charger is available for other drivers who need it.
+• Time limits: Some free charging points may have time limits in place, meaning you can only use the charger for a certain amount of time before your charging stops, and you will have to pay to continue.

-Membership or subscription requirements: Some free charging points may require you to be a member of a specific charging network or to have a subscription to use the charger.
+• Membership or subscription requirements: Certain free electric vehicle chargers may require you to be a member of a specific charging network or to have a subscription to use the charger.

-Priority use: Some free charging points may give priority access to certain types of electric vehicles, such as taxis or electric vans.
+• Priority use: Some free electric car charging points may give priority access to certain types of electric vehicles, such as taxis or electric vans.

-App or RFID card access: Another consideration is that you’ll need to ensure you have the appropriate RFID access card or app to start a charge.
+• App or RFID card access: Another consideration is that you’ll need to ensure you have the appropriate RFID card or app to start a charge.
 Different brands of chargers may have different access methods, so it’s worth checking that you are covered before you visit a charger.
-To find out more about RFID cards for EV charging, read our blog.

 Charge an electric car at your workplace

 If you’re fortunate enough to have an employer that supports electric vehicles, you may be able to charge your car for free at work.
-Many companies are now offering workplace charging stations, which allow employees to charge their electric vehicles while they work.
-This is an excellent option for those who commute to work and can take advantage of the charging time during the day.
+Many companies in 2024 offer free or subsidised electric car charging stations, which allow employees to charge their electric vehicles conveniently whilst they work.

 Conclusion

-The window on being able to charge your EV for free is closing, but free electric car chargers are still available.
+The window on being able to charge your EV for free is closing, but free electric car chargers are still available in the UK – you just have to know where to look.

-Several websites and mobile apps, such as Zap-Map and PlugShare, can help you find the number of charging points near you.
-However, it’s essential to be aware of access restrictions such as time limits, membership requirements, and location and parking restrictions.
-By checking the access restrictions in advance, you can ensure a hassle-free charging experience and avoid any unexpected fees or restrictions.
+Several websites and mobile apps, such as Zap-Map and PlugShare, can help you find the number of free charging points near you.
+However, it’s essential to be aware of access restrictions such as time limits, membership requirements, location and parking restrictions.

 To keep up to date with everything electric, stay tuned to our blog.
-Follow us on FacebookInstagramTwitter, and LinkedIn.
+Alternatively, follow us on FacebookInstagramTwitter, and LinkedIn.

 Contact Us Now